ascv/HyperLogLog/README.md

 ## Theory <a name='theory'></a>

-This section is intended to provide a description of the HyperLogLog algorithm, denoted HLL, and some intuition as to why it works.
+This section is intended to provide a description of the HyperLogLog algorithm and some intuition as to why it works.

-Suppose we have some multi-set (a set that contains duplicate elements) whose cardinality we wish to know.
-Furthermore, suppose the memory occupied by this set is on the order of TB or PB of size.
-Using a naive approach, we choose a hash function that randomly and independently distributes the bits.
-We could then scan the entire multi-set and hash each element.
+Suppose we have some multi-set (a set that contains duplicate elements) whose cardinality we wish to know and that the memory occupied by this set is on the order of TB or PB of size.
+Using a naive approach, we choose a hash function that randomly and independently distributes the bits and hash each element of the multi-set.
 Duplicate elements are hashed to the same value so the cardinality is then the number of unique hashes.
 If each hash is 8 bytes = 64 bits and the cardinality is 100 billion then the space requirement is 8 bytes * 10^11 = 800 GB.